vandycknick/nvd.codes/_posts/2021/2021-03-12-monitor-any-command-typed-at-a-shell-with-ebpf.md

 ## Conclusion

 I hope this gives you a good idea of the powers that are lurking deep inside the Linux kernel.
-And this is even just the tip of the iceberg, there's a lot more you can do with eBPF.
-Even the bpftrace tool contains comes with a lot more tools I haven't covered here that you can learn from or play around with.
-The examples shown in this post are rather simple and only logs commands that are getting executed.
-But bpftrace allows you to go a lot further than that.
-In a coming post, we'll have a look at  [ttysnoop](https://github.com/iovisor/bcc/blob/master/tools/ttysnoop.py) and I'll walk you through how a couple of lines of python allow monitoring all input and output from a specific terminal.
+And this is just the tip of the iceberg, there's a lot more you can do with eBPF.
+Even the bpftrace comes with a lot more tools I haven't covered here that you can learn from or play around with.
+The bashreadline or zshsnoop script we created only traces the return value of a specific function using uretprobes, it shows that a command wa entered.
+It doesn't show if the command succeeded and what the output was.
+But you can go a lot further than that.
+In a coming post, we'll have a look at  [ttysnoop](https://github.com/iovisor/bcc/blob/master/tools/ttysnoop.py) and I'll walk you through how in a couple of lines of python we can monitoring all input and output from a specific terminal.